-- 1 All exhibits are to be assembled and setup by 4-H members and at least one member from club must be present for judging. - 2 Club must provide all equipment and exhibit should not exceed 3' x 3' floor.
-Club name and category name are required on booth. - 3 A club may exhibit in only one of the categories listed below: - 4 Register Here: https://go.illinois.edu/20254-HClubBooths
+- 1 All exhibits are to be assembled and set up by 4-H members and at least one member from club must be present for judging. - 2 Club must provide all equipment and exhibit should not exceed 3' x 3' floor.
+Club name and category name are required on booth. - 3 A club may exhibit in only one of the categories listed below:

-Leadership Community Service

-Project Mastery Club Accomplishments
+Leadership Community Service Project Mastery Club Accomplishments